zlzq-duanzq/HR-Demoire-Test/README.md

 # HR Demoire (test)
 ## Abstruct
-Moiré effect is a visual perception that occurs when viewing a set of lines or dots that is superimposed on another set of lines or dots, where the sets differ in relative size, angle, or spacing \cite{def_moire_effect}.
-A morie pattern is an interference pattern produced by overlaying similar but slightly offset templates \cite{def_moire_pattern}.
+A morie pattern is an interference pattern produced by overlaying similar but slightly offset templates.
 Such patterns can be easily generated and observed in reality.
 For instance, taking a photo of a screen may produce moire pattern on the photo, which can be typically observed as irregular colorful wave-like strips.
 Moire effect generated accidentally may harm the quality of initial image.
 Therefore, removing the moire pattern is of great importance in image processing.
-Since moire pattern's shape and position on a photo is generally irregular, it can hardly be expressed as some analytical model \cite{hefhde2net}.
-Therefore, although the moire pattern is obvious for human, designing a rule-based algorithm to assist a computer to recognize it is difficult.
-Due to the nature of moire pattern, removing it remains a tricky problem.
+Recently, many algorithms based on CNN have been proposed, while the majority of them only focused on low-resolution images.
+However, since high-resolution images and videos become dominant in daily life, this task needs to be completed effectively and efficiently.

- Previous moire pattern removing algorithms generally use filters in frequency domain \cite{newmethod}.
-However, the disadvantage of filters is that they can smooth details of the target image.
-Recently, with the development of deep neural network, many algorithms based on CNN have been proposed.
-Compared with conventional algorithms, they have better performance.
-In this paper, we propose a new deep neural network based algorithm to solve the moire pattern removing problem.
+In this paper, we propose a new deep neural network based algorithm to remove the moire pattern in high resolution.
+Quantitative and qualitative experiments demonstrate the superiority of our High Resolution Demoire Network (HRDeNet) to the state-of-the-art.

 ## Qualitative evaluation

 ![Compare](https://raw.githubusercontent.com/zlzq-duanzq/HR-Demoire-Test/main/web_image/Compare.png)